 Let’s take a look at why BandCamp is great for artists, and some of the best parts about the platform.

-Firstly, BandCamp (more than other similar platforms or streaming services) do genuinely seem to have artists at the centre of what they do.
-Their quality is fantastic, especially the Bandcamp loudness.
+Firstly, BandCamp (more than other similar platforms or streaming services) do genuinely seem to have artists at the center of what they do.
+Their quality is fantastic, especially BandCamp’s loudness.

 All artists are treated equally, no matter their fanbase or recognition.
 The platform is especially helpful for independent artists without financial backing or support with music promotion.

-Having a professional looking page to send fans to instantly allows artists to engage with fans and direct them towards music and merchandise.
+Having a professional-looking page to send fans to instantly allows artists to engage with fans and direct them toward music and merchandise.